Hulu's Top 5 TV Shows Today

-ABC is on a hot streak, as it comes to Hulu hits.
-Four of the top five titles are current ABC shows, a fact that surely pleases Disney, the parent company of both the network and the streaming service.
-However, it was a Hulu original that ultimately won out overall.
+Ellen Pompeo is having a big week on Hulu, with two of her shows in the top 5.
+ABC dramas are still going strong on the service, in general, with a couple of Hulu originals mixed in.

-Continue on to see the Hulu top TV show list as it currently stands on Saturday, March 15, 2025.
-(Trailers and official descriptions of each program are included if you want to learn more about the shows.)
+Continue on to see the Hulu top TV show list as it currently stands on Saturday, March 22, 2025.
+(Trailers and official descriptions of each movie are included if you want to learn more about the films.)

 Videos by PopCulture.com